gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 ### Research question
 ### Experiments
+**Which architecture to use for all atom representation** Train different diffusion models with different architectures and see which is the best.
+We can compare on training time and loss

-**Which architecture to use for **
+**Which type of discrete diffusion to try**
+Train two models where we compare categorical noise and gaussian noise

+**Comparison of representation**
+Train two models were we compare all-atom sequence vs. AA sequence

 **Testing multiple subsets of protein length**
 Train multiple models were we compare how well the architecture can handle different protein lengths.
 Note that each model should have the same amount of training data for a fair comparison.
-We compare on protein validity, atom distribution, structural validity and diversity
+We can compare on protein validity, atom distribution, structural validity and diversity

 **To augment or not to augment?**
 Train two models where one is trained with data augmentation using restricted randomized SMILES ordering and the other is not.
 We compare on protein validity, atom distribution, structural validity and diversity.